NiklasBeierl/writeups/defcon23qual/archive-bunker/writeup.md

         - "bunker-expansion-plan.txt"
         - "new-layer-blueprint.txt"
 ```
-with our specially crafted `name` turns it into this:
+With our specially crafted `name` it turns into this:
 ![Inected YAML](./assets/InYection.png)

-One big limitation we have here, is that we can only include files into our archive that are inside the `/project` directory.
+One big limitation we have here, is that we can only include "artifacts" that are inside the `/project` directory.
 This is again specified in the config file via the `root` setting.
-The good news is that `flag.txt` is in this `/project` directory and that the CI job will create a `.tar` archive (which has no compression) and a zip archive in the `/data` directory.
+The good news is that `flag.txt` is in this `/project` directory and that the CI job will create a `.tar` archive and a zip archive in the `/data` directory.
+Note that `.tar` doesn't have any compression.
 The bad news is that the zip archive will be created with `compress_files`, which applies the "censorship" mechanism described earlier.
 And you might remember that the download command will always and only look at zip archives.

-So we have a mechanism to get the flag into a tar file in `/data`, but how do we get it out of there?
+So we have a mechanism to get the plaintext flag into a tar file in `/data`, but how do we get it out of there?

-<10 Hours later>

 # There is an overwrite

-We spent a lot of time pocking around for path traversals in the archive processing logic this is a web-challenge, right?
+We spent a lot of time pocking around for path traversals in the archive processing logic, because after all: This is a web-challenge, right?
 RIGHT?

 We didn't find anything like that, but suddenly we discovered that the loathed `compress_files` function did have a bug:

 It doesn't check whether the file it was writing the archive to already exists!
 So it would overwrite existing files.
-Notice that it will overwrite not replace: If the original file is larger than the zip file, the "bottom" contents of
+Notice that it will _overwrite_ not _replace_: If the preexisting file is larger than the new zip file, the "bottom" contents of
 the original will not be erased!
 Additionally, we can use this to write into the tar created by the InYection by using
 `filename.tar.zip` as the filename, since only the `.zip` extension will be stripped!